Carl Gustaf Mannerheim (naturalist)

-Count Carl Gustaf Mannerheim (10 August 1797 – 9 October 1854) was a Finnish entomologist and governor of the Viipuri province in the Grand Duchy of Finland.
+Count Carl Gustaf Mannerheim (10 August 1797 – 9 October 1854) was a Finnish nobleman, amateur entomologist and governor of the Viipuri province in the Grand Duchy of Finland.
+He collected beetles from across the Arctic region from Alaska to Russia through northern Scandinavia making use of a network of aristocratic amateurs and Finnish settlers resulting in a personal collection of nearly 100,000 specimens of beetles representing 20,000 species made over a period of 40 years.

-Career
+Life and career

-From 1819 he served as the secretary to the Finnish Minister Secretary of State in Saint Petersburg.
+Mannerheim was born in Askainen, the son of Vendla Sofia von Willebrand and Count Carl Erik Mannerheim (1759–1837), the first vice-chairman of the finance ministry of the senate, now equivalent to being the Prime Minister of Finland.
+He graduated from the University of Turku in 1819 where he was influenced by the teaching of C. R. Sahlberg.
+Shortly after graduating he became the secretary to the Finnish Minister Secretary of State in Saint Petersburg.
 In 1833 he was appointed governor of the Vaasa Province and soon after of Viipuri and Savonlinna County.
-From 1839 until his death he served as the chief judge of the newly formed Imperial Court of Appeals (“Kayserlichen Hofgerichtes”, hovioikeus) in Vyborg.
+From 1835 he served as the chief judge of the newly formed Imperial Court of Appeals ("Kayserlichen Hofgerichtes", hovioikeus) in Vyborg.

 Scientific contributions

-Mannerheim devoted much of his time to natural sciences and acquired a significant scientific collection of Coleoptera.
-He published many papers concerning them and worked on the collections of the natural history museums of Dorpat, Saint-Petersburg and Moscow.
-He contributed greatly to the knowledge of the coleopteran fauna of western North America (then Russian America).